pybricks/pybricks.github.io/learn/flow-basics/advanced-multitasking.md

 what happens afterward.
 In the example above, you explicitly turned off the light.

+**Challenge #4.4.A: Backing up!** ⸺ Create a program similar to the example above, but make a drive base drive backwards for 250 mm instead of turning a single motor.
+The robot should back up by 250 mm but stop trying if it doesn't get there in two seconds.
+**Discuss** ⸺ When is this technique useful in robotics competitions?
+How is this different from just driving in reverse for two seconds?
+What are the pros and cons of either approach?
+{: .notice--primary}

 # Nested Multitask blocks

 The Multitask block can be used like any other block, which means that it can